OS2World/UTIL-SYSTEM-2Monitor/README.md

 UTIL-SYSTEM-2Monitor
 ====================

 Dual-monitor support.
+Run two monitors under OS/2.
+This file includes several utilities to support dual-monitor OS2 systems, where one monitor is a CGA/EGA/VGA and the second monitor is a MDA.

 LICENSE
 ===============
-* Not SPecified
+* Not Specified

 COMPILE TOOLS
 ===============